-Abstract1 Introduction1 Methods 2 Seeding operations Estimation Model for Reporting Rates Results 6 2007/2008 Tag Seeding Tag shedding6 Reporting Rates7 Discussion Literature Cited 11 Acknowledgements 12 Appendix 1: Estimation of Shedding in the Tag Seeding Experiments List of Tables Table 1: Summary of the number of tag returns for double-tag-seeded fish from the tag seeding experiments by year Table 2: Summary of tag returns by tow cage for the 2002/2003, 2003/2004, 2004/2005, 2005/2006 and 2006/2007 tag seeding experiments, including single-tagged fish (except one cage where no tag shedding information was available) Table 3: Estimates of reporting rates, their variances and standard errors for the Australian surface fishery for years 2002/2003 to 2006/2007.
-Table 4: "Best" estimates of reporting rates, their variances and standard errors for the Australian surface fishery for years 2002/2003 to 2006/2007 based on the tag seeding experiments (see text for detail) Table 5: The set of alternative ad hoc reporting rate estimates considered for the surface fishery.
-See text for detail Table A1: The number of seeded double-tagged fish by year and tagger for which only the primary tag was returned $(r_A)$ , for which only the companion tag was returned $(r_A)$ and for which both tags were returned $(r{AB})$ .
+Table 1: Summary of the number of tag returns for double-tag-seeded fish from the tag seeding experiments by year Table 2: Summary of tag returns by tow cage for the 2002/2003, 2003/2004, 2004/2005, 2005/2006, 2006/2007 and 2007/2008 tag seeding experiments, including single-tagged fish (except one cage where no tag shedding information was available)15 Table 3: Estimates of reporting rates, their variances and standard errors for the Australian surface fishery for years 2002/2003 to 2007/2008 Table 4: "Best" estimates of reporting rates, their variances and standard errors for the Australian surface fishery for years 2002/2003 to 2007/2008 based on the tag seeding experiments (see text for detail) Table 5: The set of alternative ad hoc reporting rate estimates considered for the surface fishery.
+See text for detail Table 6: Summary of the number of wild tagged fish captured and released into farm cages during the 40 fish sampling from the Australian surface fishery and the number and percentage of these that were subsequently returned20 Table 7: Data for 2007/2008 from cages in which ten seeded fish have tags with sequential numbers and two seeded fish have tags with random numbers.
+Numbers are listed of seeded tagged fish released into cages by sequential and random tag numbers and by tagger, and return numbers of fish with one tag, and two tags20 Table A1: The number of seeded double-tagged fish by year and tagger for which only the primary tag was returned $(r_A)$ , for which only the companion tag was returned $(r_B)$ and for which both tags were returned ( $r{AB}$ ).
 (Note year refers to the last year in a season - i.e. 2004 indicates the 2003/2004 fishing season, 04-05 refers to the combined 2003/2004 and 2004/2005 seasons) Table A2: Negative log-likelihood values and AIC statistic for models with year specific retention rate estimates by tagger compared to models in which retention rates are assumed equal in some years.
 Results are only shown for taggers that tagged in more then a single year.
-(Note year refers to the last year in a season - i.e. 2004 indicates the 2003/2004 fishing season and 04-05 refers to the combined 2003/2004 and 2004/2005 seasons) Table A3: Comparison of estimates of tag retention rates for primary and secondary tags with the estimates of the rates under the assumption that rates are same for both tags by taggeryear categories based on the results from Table A2.
-Also provided are the negative loglikelihood values and AIC statistics for the estimates under the two different assumptions.
-(Note year refers to the last year in a season $-i.e.$ 2004 indicates the 2003/2004 fishing season and 04-05 refers to the combined 2003/2004 and 2004/2005 seasons)
+(Note year refers to the last year in a season - i.e. 2004 indicates the 2003/2004 fishing season and 04-05 refers to the combined 2003/2004 and 2004/2005 seasons)25 Table A3: Comparison of estimates of tag retention rates for primary and secondary tags with the estimates of the rates under the assumption that rates are same for both tags by tagger-